nanomsg/nng/docs/ref/migrate/nng1.md

 The `NNG_OPT_SENDFD` and `NNG_OPT_RECVFD` options have been replaced by [`nng_socket_get_send_poll_fd`] and [`nng_socket_get_recv_poll_fd`] respectively.

+The `NNG_OPT_SOCKNAME` function is removed.
+This was provided for application use, and never used internally by NNG.
+Applications should keep track of this information separately.

 ## Subscriptions

 The `NNG_OPT_SUB_SUBSCRIBE` and `NNG_OPT_SUB_UNSUBCRIBE` options have been replaced by